LondonAppDev/dual-boot-bluetooth-pair/README.md

  10. Open `/var/lib/bluetooth/<ADAPTOR_MAC>/<DEVICE_MAC>/info` and modify the values as per output from step 8.
  11. Restart bluetooth with `sudo systemctl restart bluetooth`.

-# Developer Notes

-I have moved away from using Windows / Linux for my desktop OS so I am no longer maintaining this repo.
-Feel free to fork and take it over :)